CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 2. Fill out your [learner manual for me](https://github.com/CSPS-EFPC-DAAN/Welcome-package-Trousse-de-bienvenue/blob/master/Premium%20Learner%20Profile%20Template%20-%20Modèle%20de%20profil%20d'apprenant%20d'Excellence.docx), a guide for your professors and other learners to understand how you like to learn and work.
 The manuals will be shown at the Networking event on January 29th and will be available online by the first day of class.
 3. We will be taking photos and videos throughout the Premium experience.
 Some photos may be used for social media purposes.
 If this works for you, [please let us know by filling out this consent form](https://github.com/CSPS-EFPC-DAAN/Welcome-package-Trousse-de-bienvenue/blob/master/Consent%20Form%20-%20Formulaire%20de%20consentement.doc).
 4. Please provide a photo of yourself - a headshot or a casual photo will do - to put a face to a name of other learners that much quicker.
 5. As learners of Premium’s first cohort, you’ll be receiving some fun gear.
-Please specify whether you’d like a [men’s](https://www.mygildan.com/store/product/adult-full-zip-hooded-sweatshirt/18600) or [women’s](https://www.mygildan.com/store/au/browse/productDetailsPage.jsp?productId=18600FL) sweater and in which size**.
+Please specify whether you’d like a [men’s](https://www.mygildan.com/store/product/adult-full-zip-hooded-sweatshirt/18600) or [women’s](https://www.mygildan.com/store/au/browse/productDetailsPage.jsp?productId=18600FL) sweater and in which size.
 6. Do you have any allergies (food, environmental, other)?

 **Please send your learner manual, consent form, photo, and answers to the above by Friday, January 25 to <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca>.**